-Applicant Signature Date Witness

-Management has the righ time. t to add or chan ge these duties of the e position at an
+Applicant Signature Date Witness Management has the rig time. ht to add or chang ge these duties of the position at any

-mine.

 JOB DESCRIPTION Town Supervisor

 The Town Supervisor shall have general supervision of the affairs of the Town, is the administrative head of all departments of Town government and shall be responsible for the efficient administration thereof.